 Prefect system introduced

-The prefect system was inaugurated on February 15 when Dean Kite presented badges to the prefects and class orderlies.
-The prefects “are to be responsible for good behavior and the general tone of the school and that anything detrimental to and inconsistent with the tone of the school is to be checked.”
+The prefect system began on 15 February 1912, when Dean Kite presented badges to the prefects and class orderlies.
+The prefects “are to be responsible for good behaviour and the general tone of the school and that anything detrimental to and inconsistent with the tone of the school is to be checked.”
 Each prefect was responsible for a class and its orderly who answered to her.
-Prefects lined the school up for assembly & dismissed them after prayers.
-They were responsible for order in the passages, and in the playground and to stop any unfairness.
+Prefects lined the school up for assembly and dismissed them after prayers.
+They were responsible for order in the passages and in the playground and for stopping any unfairness.
 There were four house prefects responsible for the boarders.
 Prefects met with Sister Dora Beatrice CSC each week.

 The Collegiate Chapel reopened